aquasecurity/vexhub-crawler/README.md

 ## Discovery of VEX Documents

-Once the source repository is identified (currently only git repositories are supported), `vex-crawler` searches for VEX documents in the `.vex/` directory at the root of the repository.
+Once the source repository is identified (currently only git repositories are supported), `vexhub-crawler` searches for VEX documents in the `.vex/` directory at the root of the repository.

 The crawler considers files matching the following patterns as VEX documents: